 Herein lies the folly of genius.

-Just as most parts of our civilization are designed for normally abled people, making many aspects of daily life challenging for disabled folks, so most aspects of our civilization are designed for those of normal intelligence, making many aspects of daily life endlessly frustrating and in many ways difficult (or at least frustrating) to navigate for the highly intelligent.
+Just as most parts of our civilization are designed for normally abled people, making many aspects of daily life challenging for disabled folks, so most aspects of our civilization are designed for those of normal intelligence, making many aspects of daily life endlessly frustrating and in many ways difficult (or at least annoying) to navigate for the highly intelligent.

 And to be fair, many of these “genius ideas” could well be improvements, but would be difficult for the average person to actually adopt.